 She told BBC Radio 4’s Westminster Hour: “Just being conveniently out of the country I’m afraid won’t wash.”

-Former Tory cabinet minister, Justine Greening, also condemned Johnson for missing the vote.
-So did Labour leader, Jeremy Corbyn MP, who said: “I would have thought, if nothing else, as a constituency MP he would want to be in the Commons because, after all, his constituency is very, very near to Heathrow, and he has in the past made very strong statements against Heathrow, and, indeed, once he promised to lie down in front of a bulldozer on it.”
+Former Tory cabinet minister, Justine Greening, also condemned Johnson for missing the vote, as did Labour leader, Jeremy Corbyn MP, who said: “I would have thought, if nothing else, as a constituency MP he would want to be in the Commons because, after all, his constituency is very, very near to Heathrow, and he has in the past made very strong statements against Heathrow, and, indeed, once he promised to lie down in front of a bulldozer on it.”